 The command will remove the account name Jonathan from the Networking Role Group.

-Kernel for Exchange Server is a top-rated Exchange Recovery software for the Exchange Server corruption issues.
+Kernel for Exchange Server software for the Exchange Server corruption issues.
 It can access the offline Exchange database files and scan them for any possible corruption.
-It will retrieve both corrupt and deleted items back.
+It will recover deleted mailbox in Exchange server back.
 It will show you a clean preview of the recovered data and allow you to save the recovered items in the multiple output formats suitable to you.